Overview of Azure Service Fabric

-Service Fabric powers many Microsoft services today, including Azure SQL Database, Azure Cosmos DB, Cortana, Microsoft Power BI, Microsoft Intune, Azure Event Hubs, Azure IoT Hub, Skype for Business, and many core Azure services.
+Service Fabric powers many Microsoft services today, including Azure SQL Database, Azure Cosmos DB, Cortana, Microsoft Power BI, Microsoft Intune, Azure Event Hubs, Azure IoT Hub, Dynamics 365, Skype for Business, and many core Azure services.

 Service Fabric is tailored to create cloud native services that can start small, as needed, and grow to massive scale with hundreds or thousands of machines.

 Today's Internet-scale services are built of microservices.
 Examples of microservices include protocol gateways, user profiles, shopping carts, inventory processing, queues, and caches.
-Service Fabric is a microservices platform that gives every microservice a unique name that can be either stateless or stateful.
+Service Fabric is a microservices platform that gives every microservice (or container) a unique name that can be either stateless or stateful.

-For more on the microservices approach, read Why a microservices approach to building applications?.
+For more on the microservices approach, read Why a microservices approach to building applications?

 Container deployment and orchestration